ing-bank/lion/docs/docs/tools/ajax/features.md

 ### Getting started

-Consume the global `ajax` instance and add the interceptors to it, using a cache configuration which is applied on application level.
+Create an `ajax` instance and add interceptors to it, using a cache configuration which is applied on application level.
 If a developer wants to add specifics to cache behavior they have to provide a cache config per action (`get`, `post`, etc.) via `cacheOptions` field of local ajax config, see examples below.